As a child, Marcy raised poultry and showed them through 4-H. Decades later, having backyard chickens is a hobby she's never given up.

-Commercially-produced eggs are from hens fed a consistent diet of chelated (pelleted) feeds.
+Commercially produced eggs are from hens fed a consistent diet of chelated (pelleted) feeds.
 This consistency produces eggs that taste and look pretty much the same.
 The "layer pellets" for laying hens include calcium to build strong eggshells.
-Aside from the shell thickness, foods given the eggs will not change the color of the shell.
+Aside from the shell thickness, foods given will not change the color of the shell.

 If hens are given an excess of certain foods—think garlic and onions, for example—eggs may take on the smell and flavor of these foods.
 If eggs smell "sour" or "musty," though, there's a good chance bacteria (such as pseudomonas) has infected the egg.
 Don't eat sour eggs or eggs with an undesirable odor.
 If the egg white is not white—if it's green, for example—it may also be affected by bacteria.
 Discard it and thoroughly wash the dishes and utensils it touched.

-Factory-kept hens will, as a rule, never touch actual soil or grass in their lifetime.
-The things hens instinctively want to do—scratch in the dirt, roll in dust, roost at night, or simply stretch out their wings and run fast for fun—are denied them.
-At the end of their productive life they become by-products.
+- Factory-kept hens will, as a rule, never touch actual soil or grass in their lifetime.
+The things hens instinctively want to do—scratch in the dirt, roll in the dust, roost at night, or simply stretch out their wings and run fast for fun—are denied.
+At the end of their productive life, they become by-products.